 Working with Banner Views

-Banner views use a delegate to communicate with your application.
-Your application implements a banner view delegate to handle common events in a banner view’s lifecycle.
-Your application must:
+Banner views use a delegate to communicate with your app.
+Your app implements a banner view delegate to handle common events in a banner view’s lifecycle.
+Your app must:

 Respond when the user taps the banner.